pymupdf/PyMuPDF-Optional-Material/docs/functions.rst

-:meth:`Annot._getXref`               PDF only: return XREF number of annotation :meth:`Document._delXmlMetadata`     PDF only: remove XML metadata :meth:`Document._getXmlMetadataXref` PDF only: return XML metadata XREF number :meth:`Document._getCharWidths`      PDF only: return a list of glyph widths of a font :meth:`Document._getNewXref`         PDF only: create and return a new XREF entry :meth:`Document._getObjectString`    PDF only: return object source code :meth:`Document._getOLRootNumber`    PDF only: return / create XREF of ``/Outline``
+:meth:`Annot._getXref`               PDF only: return XREF number of annotation :meth:`Document._delXmlMetadata`     PDF only: remove XML metadata :meth:`Document._getXmlMetadataXref` PDF only: return XML metadata XREF number :meth:`Document.getCharWidths`       PDF only: return a list of glyph widths of a font :meth:`Document._getGCTXerrmsg`      retrieve C-level exception message :meth:`Document._getNewXref`         PDF only: create and return a new XREF entry :meth:`Document._getObjectString`    PDF only: return object source code :meth:`Document._getOLRootNumber`    PDF only: return / create XREF of ``/Outline``